nushell/nushell.github.io/book/types_of_data.md

 #### Optional cell paths

 By default, cell path access will fail if it can't access the requested row or column.
-To suppress these errors, you can add `?` to a cell path member to mark it as _optional_:
+To logically handle this case, you can add `?` to a cell path member to mark it as _optional_:

 ```nu
 > [{foo: 123}, {}].foo?